tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 --- abstract

-This document contains a specification of the the MPLS base YANG model.
+This document contains a specification of the MPLS base YANG model.
 The MPLS base YANG model serves as a base framework for configuring and managing an MPLS switching subsystem on an MPLS-enabled router.
 It is expected that other MPLS YANG models (e.g. MPLS LSP Static, LDP or RSVP-TE YANG models) will